qiqi-lu/napari-kld/README.md

 ## Kernel Learning Deconvolution (KLD)

-KLD is a rapid deconvolution algorithm for fluorescence microscopic image, which learns the forward and backward kernels in Richardson-Lucy Deconvolution (KLD) from paired low-/high-resolution images.
+KLD is a rapid deconvolution algorithm for fluorescence microscopic image, which learns the forward and backward kernels in Richardson-Lucy Deconvolution (RLD) from paired low-resolution (LR) and high-resolution (HR) images.

 It only requires **one sample** to training the model, and **two iterations** to achieve a superior deconvolution performance compared to RLD and its variants using unmatched backward projection.